10 FFJR

 But if we assume market efficiency (and being able to calculate the stock-price impact of a stock split is surely a modest level of efficiency), we need to find alternative explanations for stock splits.
 Walker (2021, p.
 2) identifies “two leading explanations”.

 The first explanation is the information-signalling hypothesis, which posits that “management uses the split as a channel to signal their private information about the firm’s positive outlook” (Walker, 2021, p.
 2).
-But this is a non-explanation absent some underlying effect of a split that is differentially beneficial or costly for firms with private information.
+But this is a non-explanation unless there is some underlying effect of a split that is differentially beneficial or costly for firms with private information.
 For example, a signalling equilibrium might be sustained if a stock split is less costly for firms with better prospects.3 But we need to account for such differences in costs.

 The second explanation is the liquidity hypothesis, which “posits that management use a split as a way to improve their stock’s liquidity” (Walker, 2021, p.
 2).
 Delving into the detailed explanations of a liquidity effect of splits would take us too far away from the objectives of this chapter, so we offer a more stylized account that is adequate for our purposes here.
 We can label this account as a kind of Goldilocks stock price theory whereby a firm’s liquidity is maximized when its stock price trades in a certain range—neither too high nor too low—and that firms tend split their shares if doing so gets their stock prices into this range.
-For example, if a company’s liquidity is maximized with a stock price around $40, but it is trading at around $80, then a two-for-one split would enhance liquidity.
+For example, if a company’s liquidity is maximized with a stock price around $40, but it is trading at around $80, then a 2-for-1 split would enhance liquidity.

 An important element of an event study is the identification of the period during which the market is expected to react to the event information.
 Like dividends, stock splits will generally be announced prior to their effective date.
 Fama et al. (1969, p.
 7) “define month \(0\) as the month in which the effective date of a split occurs”.
 Fama et al. (1969, p.
 9) mention that for “a random sample of fifty-two splits” from their sample “the median time between the announcement date and the effective date of the split was 44.5 days.”
 If there is information content in stock splits, we would expect an efficient market to react when the split is announced, not when it is effective.
 The analyses in FFJR use monthly data, so a median announcement date for splits of 44.5 days before the effective date implies that the median split is announced in month \(-2\).
 FFJR do not provide details on the distribution of split announcement dates, but some splits may be announced in month \(-1\), while others could occur in month \(-3\) or even earlier.

-10.2.1 Discussion questions
+10.2.1 Discussion question

-1. Consider the following alternative theories.
+Consider the following alternative theories.

-• Theory A: Firms like to keep their stock price within certain bounds.
+- Theory A: Firms like to keep their stock price within certain bounds.
 When the stock price rises above a certain threshold, a firm may initiate a split, announcing it several weeks in advance of its effective date.
 Firms do not use splits to signal private information about firm prospects.

-• Theory B: Firms use splits to signal private information about firm prospects.
+- Theory B: Firms use splits to signal private information about firm prospects.
 A firm will announce a split several weeks in advance of its effective date.

-• Theory C: Capital market participants don’t fully adjust for the effect of splits, tending to anchor on the pre-split price to some degree.
+- Theory C: Capital market participants don’t fully adjust for the effect of splits, tending to anchor on the pre-split price to some degree.
 Firms do not use splits to signal private information about firm prospects.

 Produce a set of indicative plots (e.g., drawn by hand) for the predicted behaviour of cumulative abnormal returns for assuming that the split is announced in month \(-2\).
 What impact would variation in the announcement dates relative to the split effective date have on the plots?